 Why is the name of my Touchpoint Type truncated?

 The Touchpoint Type field was created in the Marketo Measure package with 16 characters.
-Unfortunately, changing the character limit of the field would require deprecating the existing field and creating a new one.
+Unfortunately, changing the character limit of the field would require deprecating the existing field and creating a one.
 The value of the Touchpoint Type is the Activity Type, which is also set in the Medium field.

 Why does my Custom Activity Type not appear in the list of available activities?